 • Criterion D: Formal or informal ESA section 7 consultation is performed with the FWS and/or NMFS and that consultation addresses the effects of the construction/modification or operation of your minor source on federally-listed and threatened species and designated critical habitat.
-In order to be eligible for coverage under this permit, consultation must result in a "no jeopardy and no destruction/adverse modification or operation of your new or modified minor source are not likely to adversely affect listed species or critical habitat.
+In order to be eligible for coverage under this permit, consultation must result in a "no jeopardy and no destruction/adverse modification opinion" or a written concurrence by the Service(s) on a finding that the construction/modification or operation of your new or modified minor source are not likely to adversely affect listed species or critical habitat.
 (For more information on consultation, see 50 CFR Part 402).
 If you receive a "jeopardy or destruction/adverse modification opinion," you may continue to work with the FWS and/or NMFS and your permitting authority to modify your project so that it will not jeopardize listed species or result in the destruction or adverse modification of designated critical habitat.